 We contribute to the community by supporting several charitable, service and educational organizations.
 Whether it’s donating time or money, or participating in an event, our employees get involved to help improve the lives of others.

-Aries President/CEO Nick Kroll is leading the Waukesha MADE effort, a partnership between manufacturers and the Waukesha school district.
+The Waukesha MADE effort is a partnership between manufacturers and the Waukesha school district.
 The program raises awareness of careers in manufacturing among high school students and their parents.